LeadcodeDev/Crystal-Manager/README.md

 First Header | Second Header
 ------------ | -------------
 ice make:project <project_name> | Creat a new project
-ice make:command <command_name> // without extension| Create a new command
+ice make:command <command_name> | Create a new command.
+Don't write the extension

 ## Built With